Commentary: Funding Changi Airport Terminal 5? Look at Hong Kong, Incheon airports' expansion

 Air travel has become a necessity and using an airport may even be seen as a right by citizens.
 Pricing its services must be a careful and open exercise with all possible funding options explored and explained even further, not just to airlines and passengers, but also to Singapore residents who will be funding the expansion both as taxpayers and users of the airport.

-Karen Lam is the host of Power List Asia and author of the upcoming book Power Talk: Insights form Asia’s Top Entrepreneurs.
+Karen Lam is the host of Power List Asia and author of the upcoming book Power Talk: Insights from Asia’s Top Entrepreneurs.